chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 in Review.md

 There is one more thing to say about writing, but I will leave that to the [Professional](#professional) section below.

-[^recursive]: Yes, that means that I cannot fill in that number until I finish writing this.
+[^recursive]: Yes, that means that I cannot fill in that number until I finish writing this, and I  did have to update it when making edits after publication.

 ## Reading